 2017 Netflix DVD. |

 The third title I absolutely had to have was Nicole Holofcener's The Land of Steady Habits.
 It's the only film of hers I haven't already covered on this site, and the first time she's filmed a script not based on her original writing.
 The Land of Steady Habits is an adaptation of the Ted Thompson novel of the same name, about an older man who drops out of comfortable society in search of a more substantive meaning.
 It stars Ben Mendelsohn, Edie Falco and hey, Elizabeth Marvel's back!
-Some of the characterizations feel a little less authentic than I'd expect from a Holofcener original; but it's still a smart, funny and touching look at the isolation and disappointment that can develop even when you seem to be achieving the American dream.
+There's definitely a bleaker side to the material than you'd typically come across in a Holofcener original; but it's still a smart, funny and touching look at the isolation and disappointment that can develop even when you seem to be achieving the American dream.

 Feeling empowered, now I'm on a hunt for any other FYC titles that have been neglected on video.
 And what could be more fun than Wet Hot American Summer: First Day Of Camp?
 In some ways, this prequel is more fun than the original film (the subsequent Last Day of Camp not so much), though of course it wouldn't work at all without the movie to build it all from.
 The entire cast is back, which is saying something considering how many comics and stars were in it; and it's packed with more big names, too, including Jason Schwartzman, Kristin Wiig, Chris Pine, Jordan Peele, Bruce Greenwood and so many more.
 It's an eight-episode series, which gives it more room to go to even more crazy places, but it's so grounded, managing to perfectly land every single character into the places we find in them in the film.